Zoom Meetings vs. Webinars

 Q&A: Available Q&A: Available

 Livestream: Not available Livestream: Available with some restrictions.
-Refer to Live Stream a Zoom Webinar.
+Refer to Zoom: Livestream a Webinar.

 Use of Zoom meetings or webinars should also be considered based on the experience you want to provide for your participants.
 Meetings are more interactive and provide different ways for participants to engage.
 Webinars provide the host the opportunity to have full control over presenting to a very large group with full permissions to manage the webinar, panelists, and attendees.